Cashmere goat

 The down is produced by secondary follicles, the guard hair by the primary follicles.

 In 1994, China had an estimated population of 123 million goats and is the largest producer of cashmere down.
 Local breeds are dominant.
 In the past decades, breeding programs have been started to develop productive breeds.
 The cashmere goat is a fiber goat along with the Pygora goat, Nigora goat, and the Angora goat.

-The goats take their name from their origin in the Himalayan region of Kashmir region with the word "cashmere" deriving from an anglicisation of Kashmir.
+The goats take their name from their origin in the Himalayan region of Kashmir with the word "cashmere" deriving from an anglicisation of Kashmir.

 Cashmere-producing breeds

 Australian cashmere goat

 The foundation stock for the Australian Cashmere Goat was taken from northern and western Australia from the local bush goat population in the late 1970s.
 The production varies from herd to herd, with the most productive herds averaging 250 grams at a diameter of 15 μm.
 There is a breed and fleece standard, and active development of the breed continues with the University of Western Australia running a sire referencing scheme.